10 Benefits of Volunteering at a NonProfit

-As mentioned earlier, getting involved within your community allows you to see the impact and change with your own eyes.
+As mentioned earlier, getting involved within your community allows you to see the impact, social benefit, and change with your own eyes.
 This makes your volunteer work much more unique because you can directly see how the hours you are dedicating are making a real difference.
 It also creates a stronger sense of belonging within your neighborhood because you are demonstrating that you are looking out for one another.

 Improve Your Mood